kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 Bidirectional streams are primarily used for control streams.

 The first byte of each stream indicates the Stream Type.
-Streams may only be created by the indicated role, otherwise the session MUST be closed with a ROLE_VIOLATION.
+A Stream Type is created by an endpoint with the associated Role and MUST be enforced when the ROLE extension is negotiated.

 |------|-----------|------------|
 | ID   | Type      | Role       |